▸ About this calculator

 Stock Concentrations

 The following stock solution concentrations are used to calculate compounding volumes and osmolarity contributions.
 These are reference values only — stock concentrations vary between institutions and pharmacies.
-Always verify against your pharmacy’s specific products before relying on compounding volumes generated by this calculator.
+Always verify against your pharmacy’s specific products.

 | Electrolyte | Stock Concentration | Osmolarity |